Agency · Service

 Run an AI-powered agency that scales past the founder.

-Lead-gen, project tracking, scheduling, and client deliverables that run themselves — so the founder can focus on the work.
+Lead-gen, project tracking, scheduling, and client deliverables that run themselves.
+So the founder can focus on the work.

 TL;DR